 Degree programs are offered in two different formats for different student populations.
 Business degrees are offered in a traditional two semester setting at the main campus and in an accelerated format for adult students at five learning centers.

-For Traditional students, the Bachelors of Science in Accounting and the Bachelor's of Science in Business Administration are offered.
+For Traditional students, the Bachelors of Science in Business Administration is offered with students choosing a concentration in Accounting or Management.

 For Adult students, the School offers degrees at three levels.